All The Many Therapies in Dyslexia

 At first glance, one might mistake this correlation as an excuse conjured up by athletes to justify their training time.
 This was not the case, however.
 Most often it was their parents who reported this fascinating but puzzling correlation.
 It therefore appeared that sports activities and exercises resulted in a transfer of function to neighboring/interconnected and/or underlying inner-ear-related circuits, which in turn resulted in academic/concentration improvements.
 Unfortunately, cessation of practice often led to a regression in underlying functioning, and the conditioned transfer of function was in turn eliminated.
 The unexpected clinical observation that physical exercises in dyslexics may result in increased mental capacity is in accord with the adages "Practice makes perfect." and "Sound body, sound mind."
 And it is in perfect harmony with the sensory-motor therapies developed by Ayres, Belgau and both Peter and Sally Blythe.

 Moreover, these observations help explain why there are so many seemingly “crazy joggers” running miles and miles in the early morning prior to work.
 Obviously, they wouldn’t do it if they didn’t feel better.
-Indeed, jogging and a variety of other exercises must clearly fine-tune their CV systems and thus force enhancement of their overall daily functioning.
+Indeed, jogging and a variety of other exercises must clearly fine-tune their CV and related brain systems and thus force enhancement of their overall daily functioning.